gordielachance/pinterest-importer/readme.txt

 If you are a plugin developer, [we would like to hear from you](https://github.com/gordielachance/pinterest-importer).
 Any contribution would be very welcome.

 == Installation ==

+This plugin requires at least php 5.3.6 with the [exif extension enabled](http://stackoverflow.com/questions/23978360/php-fatal-error-call-to-undefined-function-exif-imagetype/23978385#23978385).

 1. Upload the plugin to your blog and Activate it.
 2. Go to Tools -> Pinterest Importer.